-Without further ado, I will tell you the three main reasons why I HATE James Patterson.
+This post is about the three reasons why I hate him.
 (Or, to be more specific, his "artistic" choices.)

 Just look at this.
 LOOK AT THIS.

 OK, boys and girls, what do these covers have in common?
 Is there any question that they're all by *cue super large font* JAMES PATTERSON?